ESMValGroup/ESMValCore/doc/quickstart/install.rst

    SharePoint site for more details.

 .. note::
-    If you would like to use pre-installed versions on HPC clusters (currently CEDA-JASMIN and DKRZ-MISTRAL), please have a look at
+    If you would like to use pre-installed versions on HPC clusters (currently CEDA-JASMIN and DKRZ-Levante), please have a look at
     :ref:`these instructions <esmvaltool:install_on_hpc>`.